-Miller Fisher Syndrome is uncommon, acquired nerve disorder and it is a variant of Guillain-Barre syndrome.
+Miller Fisher Syndrome is an uncommon acquired nerve disorder and it is a variant of Guillain-Barre syndrome.
 MFS is characterized by sudden loss of reflexes, poor muscle coordination, and weakness in the face.

 What is Miller Fisher Syndrome?